yamchips/issue-tracker/Learning-notes.md

 Env variables: copy and paste.

-1. DATABASE_URL: use the URL we got from planetscale
+1. DATABASE_URL: use the URL we got from PlanetScale

-2. NEXTAUTH_URL: update after deploying, add https and no / at the end
+2. NEXTAUTH_URL: update after deploying, add `https` and no / at the end

 3. NEXTAUTH_SECRET: regenerate another random string